SoftwareAG/c8y-docs/content/microservice-sdk/cs-bundle/cs-hello-world-tutorial.md

 #### C# MQTT SDK

 It is possible to use the C# MQTT SDK as a nuget-package.
 A developer can use it to perform basic operations against the platform.
-For further information, refer to [MQTT examples](/device-integration/mqtt-examples) in *Device integration*.
+For further information, refer to [MQTT examples](/device-integration/mqtt-examples).

 ### Building and deploying on Linux